-Celebrate the 22nd anniversary Witches' Ball with us in 2013!
+Celebrate the 24th anniversary of the Witches' Ball in 2015!

 Beltane, also known as May Eve and May Day, marks the beginning of the summer half of the year, a time of budding, blossoming and fertility.
 Samhain marks the winter half of the year, a time of harvesting, culling and celebrating our dear departed.